roidrage/scalarium-riak/README.md

 Design
 --------

-* 2-3+ utility instances (m1.large or larger)
+* 2-3+ instances (m1.large or larger)
 * Riak 0.14 with Bitcask
-* Erlang R13B04
-* haproxy on each app instance listening on port 8098 directing to the utility instances.
+* haproxy on each app instance listening on port 8098 directing to the Riak instances.

 Notes
 --------

-This Cookbook automates the creation (join) action of a Riak 'Ring' on AppCloud.
+This Cookbook automates the creation (join) action of a Riak 'Ring' on Scalarium.
 As your needs may vary it is suggested to fork this recipe and make any customization you do on the fork.
 You can omit the main cookbook it is only there for my testing purposes.

 Specifics of Usage
 --------

-Currently this Cookbook provides the following methods of using Riak:

-1. Riak K/V only

-  * Add an utility instance with the following naming scheme,

-  * riak_0
-  * riak_1
-  ...

-  * Note you must always start with _0 as that is the 'ring master'.
+Create a custom role in Scalarium, its short name is expected to be "riak" (without the quotes).

+Add "riak" as a custom recipe to the role.
+Add instances, start them, boom!

 * Lastly, Words of Wisdom from Basho themselves.